coderaman07/100-Days-of-Code/Readme.md

 Today I took a look back on the previous concepts I learnt in React JS while moved on with a small concept of useRef you have to assume it as a tag in your JSX forms which we learnt in the previous days.

+## Day 52

+Today I took a look on useReducer in ReactJs and thats all coz it was a bit of confusing for me to digest in one day i will have to take a look in future.

 ## Contributing